lemonase/lemonase.github.io/content/posts/rsync.md

 and optionally a user, protocol, and port to use followed by a colon (:) and the desired path.
 To use the rsync daemon, just add another colon (::).

 One thing to note is if you are using -a or -r, you will be recursing into that directory.
 So just watch out if your source is a directory, the trailing forward slash will mean different things.

 If it is not present (like in the example) the **directory itself** will be copied to the destination.

 If it is present, **the contents** of that directory will be copied to the destination.

-### Useful options
+### More useful options

 ```man
 -h, --human-readable